commonhaus/foundation/agreements/project-contribution/fiscal-sponsorship-agreement.md

 Sponsor’s mission is to foster a diverse community to collaboratively create, maintain, and evolve open source libraries, tools, and frameworks to ensure their long-term growth and stability.

-The purpose of the Project (the "Project Purposes") is to produce, distribute, document, and improve software and/or documentation published under an Open Source Initiative (OSI) approved license, and to facilitate and organize its production, improvement and ease of use.
+The purpose of the Project (the "Project Purposes") is to produce, distribute, document, and improve software and/or documentation in accordance with the Foundation's [Intellectual Property Policy][], and to facilitate and organize its production, improvement and ease of use.

 Sponsor’s governing body (the "Council") has determined that acting as the Project’s fiscal sponsor by receiving assets and incurring liabilities identified for the Project Purposes and using them to pursue the Project Purposes will further the mission of the Sponsor and the common business interests of its members.